wp-plugins/simple-post-alerts/readme.txt

 Allows users to easily get alerts for new posts pending review and published.

 == Description ==

-# Simple Post Alerts
+Simple Post Alerts
 Allows users to easily get alerts for new posts pending review and published.

-### How it works
+#### How it works
-Go to your user profile and you\'ll see two new settings for pending review and published posts.
+Go to your user profile and you'll see two new settings for pending review and published posts.
 You can also manage these settings for other users.
-Each time there is a new post that matches your settings you\'ll get a simple email notification with a link.
+Each time there is a new post that matches your settings you'll get a simple email notification with a link.
 > Note - users who cannot publish posts don't see the setting for posts pending review.

 ![screenshot](https://raw.githubusercontent.com/alexphelps/simple-post-alerts/master/assets/user-notification-settings.jpg)